-In a move that foresaw an ideal information services company, the former Nomura Research Institute, Ltd., and Systems Co., Ltd., merged to become the new Nomura Research Institute, Ltd. (NRI), in 1988.
-The new two companies from the time of their founding.
-It would do more than simply provide research, consul pany would create new social value, making its mission the resolution of challenges faced by society and
+In a move that foresaw an ideal information services company, the former Nomura Research Institute, Ltd., and Nomura Computer Systems Co., Ltd., merged to become the new Nomura Research Institute, Ltd. (NRI), in 1988.
+The new NRI succeeded the spirit of the two companies from the time of their founding.
+It would do more than simply provide research, consulting, and IT services; the company would create new social value, making its mission the resolution of challenges faced by society and clients.